This is one of nearly 100 illustrated articles on the Author’s Astronomy Digest including two further articles about refractors.

 Semi-apochromats are made using a doublet construction with one element made of an exotic glass having very low dispersion.
 True apochromats are usually constructed of three elements with one element of very low dispersion glass.
 But there is a ‘blurring’ between the two.
 Vixen and Takahashi have produced doublets using Calcium Fluorite (which exhibits very low dispersion) as one element and these can provide rather better correction than any glass type.
-However, there is now a glass type called FPL-53 which in that respect is virtually as good.
+However, there is now two glass type called FPL-53 and FPL-55 which in that respect is virtually as good.
 Fluorite does has one appreciable advantage over glass in that it scatters no light so refractors employing a doublet objective lenses using fluorite for one element can provide the highest overall contrast (to be discussed in a further essay) of any telescope.
 My Takahashi FS102 with an f/8 fluorite doublet is one of my most prized possessions.
 Due partly to environmental reasons, fluorite is no longer commonly used, but Takashi still manufacture the FS-60CB (a small jewel of a refractor) and Sky 90 telescopes using fluorite doublets.

 In a refractor’s specification the glass type used as one element is often quoted.
 The table below gives some details about those most commonly used.